South Coast & Glacier Hike

 We wish you a beautiful journey, filled with tons of unforgettable memories!

 18 (but 12 persons per glacier guide on the ice)

-Minimum age is 8 years old for glacier hike.
+The minimum age is 8 years old for the glacier hikes.
 If children under those ages are on the tour, then an adult needs to stay with them while others do these activities.

 ✓ Seljalandsfoss waterfall